 If you have any questions, please contact email@example.com

 This degree was previously known as Bachelor of Arts (Interior Architecture).

 Interior designers, as qualified professionals in Interior Architecture, design quality environments for a diverse range of users and functions.
 They coordinate the design and construction of building interiors including commercial, workplace, hospitality, medical, gallery, and retail environments.
 In addition, interior designers may be involved with more transient environments and the associated displays for trade fairs, exhibitions, museums, and public events.
 Their skills and knowledge are also utilised for adaptive reuse of existing buildings and conservation of significant sites.
 Interior designers require skills and understanding in all aspects of design, including technical knowledge of interior construction, equipment and building systems.
 They must also exercise ability in communication and administrative skills.
 The degree also provides a sound basis for more specialised careers and study in areas such as furniture or set design, education and/or research.

 This degree is highly respected in the interior design industry, both nationally and internationally, and has alliances with a number of national and international universities which encourage student exchanges and national and international field trips.
 Students are encouraged to compete in national and international competitions, in which Curtin students always do very well.

-In order to complete this degree, students are also required to complete a minimum 10 days of work experience in the field.
+In order to complete this degree, students are also required to complete at least 80 hours' work experience in the industry before graduation.

 Recommended Study Pattern